Stellarium/stellarium/skycultures/balinese/description.md

 ##### A Plough

 Těnggala is a plough.
-Betelgeuse is the red plain of the farmer.
+Betelgeuse is the farmer's red wound.
 Bellatrix is the farmer's eye.
 Orion's belt is the plough.
 Rigel and other stars to the west are the animals (cow).

 <img width="255" src="illustrations/descr_pics/Ra_Wa.jpg"/>